 Dartmouth Digital Commons Citation

 Pogue, Brian W. and Wilson, Brian C., "Optical and X-Ray Technology Synergies Enabling Diagnostic and Therapeutic Applications in Medicine" (2018).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3919.